 - Any problems and/or issues reported by Customer will be resolved within the restoration time specified in the Commercial Agreement.
 Restoration Time starts from the time Adverity becomes aware of the respective problem/issue.

-- Customer Support does not include Implementation/Professional Services, programming, detailed or specialized maintenance, provision of enhancements, or support in different components that are not part of the Application Services.
+- Customer Support does not include Implementation/Professional Services/Managed Services, programming, detailed or specialized maintenance, provision of enhancements, or support in different components that are not part of the Application Services.